Cognigy/Documentation/docs/en/docs/ai/xApp/use-cases.md

 Users can sign documents or forms electronically, eliminating the need for physical signatures and streamlining paperwork processes.

+You can find an example of implementation in the [Cognigy GitHub](https://github.com/Cognigy/xApps/tree/main/xapps/signature) repository.

 <figure>
     <img class="image-center" src="{{config.site_url}}/ai/images/xApp/use-cases/signature-pad.png" width="50%">
     <figcaption>Create a signature</figcaption>